 ▲▲▲ British Museum The world’s greatest collection of artifacts of Western civilization, including the Rosetta Stone and the Parthenon’s Elgin Marbles.

-▲▲▲ British Library Impressive collection of the most important literary treasures of the Western world.
+▲▲▲ British Library Fascinating collection of the most important literary treasures of the Western world.

 ▲▲▲ St. Paul’s Cathedral The main cathedral of the Anglican Church, designed by Christopher Wren, with a climbable dome and daily evensong services.